You are currently browsing the monthly archive for December, 2007.

 He returned his eyes to the road, hands at two and ten.
 “Though, to be accurate, it wasn’t my idea.
 Alexander talked my dad into this trip.
 Not that I’m not glad we’re all going.”

-“Because that was believable,” The red-headed young man beside Neal in the passenger seat piped up.
+“Because that was believable,” the red-headed young man beside Neal in the passenger seat piped up.

 “I just think it’s a little presumptuous of him to ask, Owen.
 Eight people at once is a lot, when it’s not his cabin.”
 Neal steered through highway traffic while talking to his best friend.